Ecce homo Homolka, or in English, Behold Homolka (1970)

 Hogo fogo Homolka (1971)

-In this film, the Homolka family celebrates a great occasion, they are finally able to buy a car.
+In this film, the Homolka family celebrates a great occasion; they are finally able to buy a car.
 They immediately begin to drive for small trips to Hradcany, to the airport, and plan further trips.
 Their euphoria is spoiled by a letter from their great-grandmother.
-Their great-grandfather is dying and the family is expected to come along to say goodbye.
-The annoyed Homolka’s therefore set off to the South Bohemian village where the grandparents live.
+Their great-grandfather is dying, and the family is expected to come along to say goodbye.
+The annoyed Homolka, therefore, set off to the South Bohemian village where the grandparents live.

-Note: Hogo Fogo is a mocking term defining a noble or wealthy man; opulent, lavish, a fancy pants.
+Note: Hogo Fogo is a mocking term defining a noble or wealthy man with opulent, lavish, fancy pants.

 Another look at this lovable family.